BibleAquifer/ACAI/deities/md/Angel.md

 * JDG 13:3–5: “It is true that you are barren and have no children but you will conceive and give birth to a son Now please be careful not to drink wine or strong drink and not to eat anything unclean For behold you will conceive and give birth to a son And no razor shall touch his head because the boy will be a Nazirite to God from the womb and he will begin the deliverance of Israel from the hand of the Philistines”

-* JDG 13:11: “you the man who spoke to my wife I”
+* JDG 13:11: “you the man who spoke to my wife”

 * JDG 13:13–14: “Your wife is to do everything I told her She must not eat anything that comes from the vine nor drink any wine or strong drink nor eat anything unclean She must do everything I have commanded her”